chpeer/chpeer.github.io/_posts/2025-05-09-qnap-nas-cloudflare.md

 # Done
 Nice one, that's it!

-To further strengthen your security you can look into adding extra services like Crowdsec or Single Sign On to Traefik.
+To further strengthen your security you can look into adding extra services like CrowdSec or Single Sign On to Traefik.
 You should also run Traefik on a rootless docker engine.

 Lastly, don't forget to regularly update your server and Traefik to avoid running an old, potentially vulnerable software version.